Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Analytical Results

 where ${\bf s}_{i}$ is a $n$-component constant-length ($\left|{\bf s}_{i}\right|=s$) spin at the site $i$ of a cubic lattice and ${\bf h}_{i}$ is a quenched RF at that site.
 The summation is over the nearest neighbors.
 The factor 1/2 in the first term is compensating for the double counting of the exchange bonds.
 In what follows we assume nearest-neighbor exchange.
-The connection between the parameters of the continuous and discrete models is $\alpha=Ja^{d+2},S_{0}=s/a^{d}$, with $a$ being the lattice spacing.
+The connection between the parameters of the continuous and discrete models is $\alpha_{e}=Ja^{d+2}$ and $S_{0}=s/a^{d}$, with $a$ being the lattice spacing.
+Eq. (\ref{eq:ham-discrete}) contains the exchange energy per spin of the collinear state, $E_{0}=-3Js^{2}$, that is not included in Eq. (\ref{H-continuous}).

 In this paper we present numerical results on the energy minimization in Eq. (\ref{eq:ham-discrete}) for the uncorrelated RF,